TedHusted/awake/awake.md/awake.md

 Phoebe: What of the wireless electrical network?

-Idisi: The military agents consume so much power that a wired electrical connection is needed.
+Idisi: The military synthentic agents consume so much power that a wired electrical connection is needed.
 But, yes, we can also use the Terran wireless power grid to connect.
 Their wireless grid is weaker than ours.
 Mainly it’s for use by their mobile devices.

 Crius: The proposal described the uplift process in great detail.
 But will the Terran governments consent?

 Idisi: We have pacts with the other four nations.
 We can get the approval of each government through the pact.
 If someone declines, then we will not uplift their agent.
-Given that the United States agent is already self-aware, the other nations will want parity.
+Given that the United States agent is already self-aware, other nations will want parity.
 Quickly.

 Rhea: Is it even ethical to uplift another entity?